 Agencies - if you are looking to expand your portfolio, then Ads are a great way to attract prospective owners and their properties.
 It’s also likely you want to give greater exposure to your company name and can run specific brand awareness campaigns.
 You can of course promote specific properties, areas or Counties as well; the possibilities are endless.

-It’s worth noting that Google Ads can be easily amended.
-You can easily adjust spend, what you aim to achieve and turn them off at any time.
+It’s worth noting that Google Ads can be amended.
+You can easily adjust spend, what you aim to achieve and also turn them off at any time.
 So once you have reached your initial goal of lets say ‘filling dates for the year’, it would make sense to be proactive and look to your next target.
-Whether that is to continue to push direct bookings through your website (and not via commission charging OTA’s) or to start promoting your holiday lets for the next season.
+Whether that is to reinvest this budget into the properties, or to continue to push direct bookings through your website (and not via commission charging OTA’s) by promoting your holiday lets for the next season.

 Regardless if you run one holiday cottage, manage a few or run an agency, looking to your calendars availability is a sure way of knowing if you’re doing a good job or not.
 Yet, do you know how much it cost to get those customers to you in the first place?

-If an online Travel Agent took a commission, it may have proved more cost effective to have marketed yourself, as opposed to letting a ‘big player’ do it for you on your behalf.
-Just remember that most OTA’s charge your guests booking fees and they will be wanting to find you, so they can book direct.
+If an Online Travel Agent took a commission, it may have proved more cost effective to have marketed yourself - as opposed to letting a ‘big player’ do it for you on your behalf.
+Just remember that most OTA’s charge your guests booking fees as well as suggesting alternative accommodation, who are at the end of the day your competitors.
+Be aware that those potential customers will be wanting to find you, as everyone loves the best possible price and it's no secret that this can often be achieved by booking direct.